What does the perfect marketing campaign look like?

 Because online attention spans are short, it’s usually a good idea to choose a game format that users already recognize.
 The most popular branded mini-games and playable ads use classic formats, such as memory games, word searches, puzzles, simple platform games or Space Invaders-style shooters.

 Create your own puzzle with our instant template!
-Play the demo and start your campaign!

 You’ll also need to think about where your gamification campaign will appear.
 Mobile games and playable mobile ads are extremely popular, but they’re not the only option.